wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1.md

 ## Creating a Vonage User

 Next, you can start creating the endpoints for the iOS application.
 The first endpoint will be for authentication.
-When the authentication it will first check if a database user matching the incoming username exists, if it does, the server will return a JWT.
-If the database user does not exist, the server will make a call to the Conversation API to create a Vonage user, save the details to the database and then return a JWT.
+The server will first check if a database user matching the incoming username exists.
+If it does, the server will return a JWT.
+If the database user does not exist, it will make a call to the Conversation API to create a Vonage user, save the details to the database, and then return a JWT.

 ![Diagram of the authentication flow](/content/blog/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1/authflow.png)